LaptopKing/Image-Reader-and-Displayer/README.md

 # Image-Reader-and-Displayer
+## Basic disclaimer

 This is a terminal based image viewer which you can use to intercept images on a headless server, like ubuntu server or something like that.
-It is still under developement
+It is finished, probably won't get any features because it displays images very nicely.

+## Note

+Very high resolution images could crash the program, and even could lead to computer shutdown, so please be aware of that.

+## Credit

-For the "color_ansi_rgb.py" file all the credit goes to TheCodeTherapy who wrote the whole code for that file.
-The repository for his work: https://github.com/TheCodeTherapy/color_ansi_rgb/blob/master/color_ansi_rgb.py
+**For the "color_ansi_rgb.py" file all the credit goes to TheCodeTherapy who wrote the whole code for that file.
+The repository for his work: https://github.com/TheCodeTherapy/color_ansi_rgb/blob/master/color_ansi_rgb.py**

+## Installation and Setup

+- Git clone the repository
+- Run the following commands: ```pip3 install -r requirements.txt```
+- Try out the code with this command: ```python3 reader.py test2.jpeg 2```

+## License

+Free to use.